CarlosCapili/Data_Analysis_Portfolio/Banana Quality/README.md

 ## Findings:
 - It is known that banana's grow in tropical regions around the world.
 The regions in this dataset include: Brazil, Colombia, Costa Rica, Ecuador, Guatemala, Honduras, India, and Philippines
-- The quality of a banana can be categorized by the quality score and is shown in the table below:
+- The quality of a banana can be categorized by the quality score and is shown in the table below

 | Quality Category | Quality Score |
 |------------------|-------|